DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-defining-teacher-success-mvp.md

 ## How we classified problem themes

-Surveys undertaken by the Get ready to teach squad in 2024 received 3,814 responses from recently qualified teachers, with a sample of responses manually classified around key problem areas.
-This was supplemented in 2025 by the Teacher Success User Researcher who used Microsoft Copilot AI to classify all free text responses from the same survey.
+In 2024, the Get ready to teach squad ran a survey that received 3,814 responses from recently qualified teachers.
+A sample of these responses was manually reviewed and grouped by key problem areas.
+In 2025, the Teacher Success User Researcher built on this work by analysing all the free-text responses from the same survey.

-Problem themes were consistent across both analyses:
+The findings were consistent across both analyses, revealing three main problem themes:

-- information and expectation setting up front and throughout training
+- unclear information and expectations at the start and throughout training
-- managing workload, especially around evidencing QTS and PGCE assignments
+- unmanageable workload, especially around evidencing QTS and completing PGCE assignments
-- gaps in support, such as from peers and mentors
+- gaps in support, particularly from peers and mentors

 ## Creating features that address problem themes